joewalker/firefox-browser-architecture/text/0007-design-review-process.md

 **Warning**: This document is incomplete.
 We've added it to the repo before it's finished because we would like a couple of trial runs before we say we're happy, and we would like something to refer to during those reviews.

-# Architecture Review Process
+# Design Review Process

 ## Introduction

 Architectural Reviews within the Firefox organization fall into two categories: "Roadmap" and "Design".
+This documents the Design Review process.
+The Roadmap Review process is [documented separately](0006-roadmap-review-process.md).

+A Design Review is to decide if the thing should be done in a particular way.
+The goal is to ensure that the problem space is understood well enough that a realistic bug breakdown can be made, that those working on the problem all agree on the challenge, and that work can be prioritized to hit the hardest parts of the problem first (in order to get early warning if the hard parts prove impossible or to inform schedule projections early).

 Product Reviews are not within the scope of this process.
 This process is about architectural change, which should ultimately be in support of product features, but will generally have an effect on multiple product features.
 Architectural change can be growing new capabilities or in reducing large-scale technical debt.

-The function of a **Roadmap Review** is to decide if a thing should be done.
-The goal is to bring together a packet of data to inform a management decision to provide resources to make the thing happen.
-A Roadmap Review should happen early in the process so that build time isn’t wasted on a "No" decision, but so that enough information is available to management.

-A **Design Review** is to decide if the thing should be done in a particular way.
-The goal is to ensure that the problem space is understood well enough that a realistic bug breakdown can be made, that those working on the problem all agree on the challenge, and that work can be prioritized to hit the hardest parts of the problem first (in order to get early warning if the hard parts prove impossible or to inform schedule projections early).

 ## Timetable

-For both a Roadmap Review and a Design Review the **timetable** is as follows:
+The **timetable** is as follows:

 1. The team should set the stage (see "initial meeting" below):
   * Summarize in a one or two sentences the proposal to be reviewed.
 This should be agreed between the team asking for review and the chair.
-  * Find someone to **chair** the review:
-    - For a Roadmap Review this will be the least senior manager with the ability to address the problem in its entirety.
-    - For a Design Review this will be an experienced engineer in the problem domain outside of the team willing to put time into the problem.
+  * Find someone to **chair** the review.
+This will be an experienced engineer in the problem domain outside of the team willing to put time into the problem.
 As engineers don’t review their own code they shouldn’t review their own designs.
 The principle is to get the most informed and least biased feedback possible.

 2. The team produces a **Review Packet** designed to document the proposal identified in step 1.
 The production of the Review Packet is expected to be collaborative and iterative to ensure that the review focuses on the key issues so the team presents its best case.
-This is particularly true of a Roadmap Review where the consequences of the review are likely to be more significant.
 The Review Packet includes:
   * A lay summary of the problem space and the stakeholders which is focused on defining a shared language and identifying the key forces behind the problem
   * A brief that explains what the team is proposing.
 This should read more like an encyclopedia entry than a marketing document.
 The audience is the people in the review; i.e. this should attempt to plug organizational documentation holes.
 The documentation process should not be more onerous than is required for the review.
 The brief should identify: